 Dennis has volunteered for many charitable causes to include USMC toys for tots, Disabled American Veterans, and currently Project Staying Alive an urban initiative to teach children the alternatives to violence.
 He also works with the FOCUS & Survive programs designed to educate the community about fire safety and prevention.
 He has served on committees for Equal Employment Opportunity, Quality Control, MPO Sportsman club, Wisconsin Mycological Society and as a political action volunteer.
 He also is a member of the Cato Institute a public policy research organization dedicated to the principles of individual liberty.
 He is happily married to his wife Maria.
 They have 3 young boys, a dog and a cat.

 Dennis's goals are to see positive growth and stability in CI membership.
 He'd like to see local support groups formed to promote comradeship, marketing and emergency response.
 He would also like to continue to provide solutions into the various challenges and problems facing cryonics today and into the future.
 Advocating for Cryonics and Nanomedicine are essential to his philosophy.
 As someone dedicated to helping others, he sees advancements in these technologies as the logical conclusion to the quest for prosperity and longevity.
-Dennis has also served as CI's president for the last two years.
+Dennis has also served as CI's president for the 3 terms.
 Since his term he has overseen many positive changes and continued growth and strength in our membership.
 If you approve of the job he is doing please cast your vote for him this election.

 He can be contacted at: Dennis@Cryonics.org